zoefraz/ts-clinic-website/what-is.md

 title: "What Is TSC"
 description: "Tuberous Sclerosis Complex (also commonly referred to as tuberous sclerosis or TS) is a genetic condition that affects many organs and can cause tumors in the skin, kidney, brain, heart, eyes, lungs and other organs.
 The severity of TSC can range from mild, such as skin abnormalities, to severe, such as seizures, mental retardation or renal failure.
 TSC affects approximately 50,000 people in the United States and one million worldwide, with an estimated incidence of 1 in 6,000 live births."

-hero_title: "What Is Tuberous Sclerosis"
+hero_title: "What Is Tuberous Sclerosis Complex?"
 hero_text:

 ---